clojure-emacs/cider/doc/up_and_running.md

 directory normally you'd get a warning to confirm you really want to do this, as more often than not you'd probably do this accidentally.
-If you decide to proceed, CIDER will invoke the command configured in `cider-default-repl-command`.
-This used to be `lein repl` prior to CIDER 0.17 and it was switched to Clojure's CLI (`clj`) afterwards.
+If you decide to proceed, CIDER will invoke the command configured in `cider-jack-in-default`.
+This used to be `lein` prior to CIDER 0.17 and it was switched to Clojure's CLI (`clj`) afterwards.

 !!!
 Tip